rekalogika/rekalogika.dev/docs/file/05-metadata.md

 These are the metadata objects that are currently implemented:

 * `RawMetadataInterface`: Represents the raw metadata object.
 It is a simple key-value object.
-The value can be a string, integer, boolean or null.
+The value can be a string, integer, boolean, or null.
-* `FileMetadataInterface`: Represents the metadata that every file has: name, type, size and last modified time.
+* `FileMetadataInterface`: Represents the metadata that every file has: name, type, size, and last modified time.
 * `HttpMetadataInterface`: Represents metadata used in HTTP responses.
 It is used when streaming the file to the client over HTTP.
 * `ImageMetadataInterface`: Contains metadata specific to images, including